symsoft/ecc-api-guide/about.md

 __TODO: Don't call this chapter "About", figure out something better.
 Also break up in fragments.__

 The ECC API is a REST (ref needed) API.

+Formally described in Swagger format (see xxx).

 Using HTTP over TLS with JSON payload.